UNINETTSigma2/documentation/jobs/framqueuesystem.md

 reservation, no other job should delay it.
 But before it gets a reservation, the queue system backfiller is free to start any other job that can start now, even if that will delay the job.

+[^1]: Currently, only the priority of 10 jobs for each user
+    within each project increase with time.
+As jobs start, more priorities start to increase.
+This is done in order to avoid problems if a user submits a large amount of jobs over a short time.
+Note that the limit is per user and project, so if a user has jobs in several projects, 10 of the user's jobs from each project will increase in priority at the same time.
+This limit might change in the future.

 ## Job Placement